CDAT/cdms/docs/source/manual/cdms_1.rst

    'days since 1996-1-1'

-A component time consists of the integer fields year, month, day, hour, minute , and the floating-point field second .
+A component time consists of the integer fields year, month, day, hour, minute, and the floating-point field second.
 For example:

 ::